Cybersecurity-and-Enterprise-Security/bee/README.md

 ## Requirements

-Right now, a Linux system like Ubuntu or Debian is required.
+- Debian-based Linux systems
-We might extend the program to Windows and others in the future.
+  - We might extend the program to Windows and others in the future
+- Existence of [`nftables`](https://wiki.debian.org/nftables) in your system
+  - And disabling `iptables`
+- This repository
+  - Run the command `git clone https://github.com/Cybersecurity-and-Enterprise-Security/bee.git`

 Because we need to drop the Kernel responses to incoming traffic (to avoid that the Kernel sends RST packets for closed ports), we apply [an nftables](internal/nftables/bee-nftables.conf) configuration automatically.
 Open ports are excluded from the rules to avoid that running services like SSH are blocked.

-**Note**: We currently only support nftables.
+**Note**: We currently only support [`nftables`](https://wiki.debian.org/nftables).
 If your system is using legacy iptables (not `iptables-nft`), disable automatic nftables generation using the `-disableNftables` flag.
 Then, please make sure that you apply proper iptables rules, similar to [the nftables rules](internal/nftables/bee-nftables.conf) the program would apply.